a-l-h/splunk-app-proper-alerts/doc/review.rst

    * - issues
      - # of failed checks

-To review an alert, click on its row to obtain its specifics:
+To review an alert, click on its row to display its specifics in a new panel:

 .. image:: img/inventory_panel_2.png
    :align: center

-Underneath, the ``Review alert`` section provides interactivre buttons:
+The ``Review alert`` section underneath provides interactive buttons:

-🔍 --> alert's search query in a new tab
+🔍 ➫ alert's search query in a new tab

-📊 --> alert actions from scheduler logs in a dynamic panel
+📊 ➫ alert actions from scheduler logs in a dynamic panel

-⚙️ --> edit the alert in its App context in a new tab
+⚙️ ➫ edit the alert in its App context in a new tab

-🚀 --> reload results
+🚀 ➫ reload results

 .. admonition:: Reloading results